scw007/scw007.github.io/rts.md

 	...
 ```

 Notice I'm using the same actor type here.
 It makes it easier to handle send the network messages as JSON.
-Since they are the same type, json marshal/unmarshal works.
+Since they are the same type, json marshal/unmarshal just works.

 Now we can continually handle input message from the client.